alaa-ismail/ChromecastBackgroundsRss/README.md

-Chromecast Backgrounds Rss
+Chromecast Backgrounds RSS
 ============================

 This is a simple nodejs application that creates an RSS feed of Chromecast backgrounds.
-You can use this to create RSS-fed dynamic theme in windows that will automatically download new backgrounds as they become available.
+You can use this to create an RSS-fed dynamic theme in windows that will automatically download new backgrounds as they become available.